OM System OM-3: I tried my older Olympus FL14 flash on my OM-3. It seems like a perfect match both functionally and aesthetically.

 This section focuses on the technical conversation that could improve your image quality.
 Knowledge empowers people and is the difference between successful and average photography...

 The lack of technical know-how became a big handicap for most digital photographers.
-For example, only some know that sensor Saturation and SNR are critical, or Standard CMOS, Live MOS, and BSI sensors are based on the old CMOS architecture.
-Why should we discuss these sensor types, and why would one use a specific one?
-Because each type has unique advantages and disadvantages.
+For example, only some know that the sensor's saturation and SNR are critical, or that Standard CMOS, Live MOS, and BSI sensors are based on a CMOS architecture.
+Why should one discuss these sensor types, and why would one prefer a specific one?
+Because each one has unique advantages and disadvantages.

 Olympus EP-2 with Kit lens - ISO200, f6.3, 1/125 - Raw converted in WS and 16-bit Tiff edited in PS.

 Doesn't high ISO values imply we are under-exposing the sensor?
-An underexposed sensor tells us the sensor is de-saturated, and the SNR is lower with more visible noise.
+An underexposed sensor tells us the sensor is less saturated with a lower SNR and more visible noise.
 The solution is not bigger sensors because they ALL have similar technical limitations.
-The main differences between image sensors are Quantum and Optical efficiencies, pixel area, and the noise floor.
+The main differences between image sensors are Quantum and Optical efficiencies, pixel area, and the sensor's noise floor.
 An informed reaction is to add more reflected light onto the sensor.
 How do we add more light to the sensor?

 Study this article on "How to read the DxOMark" test data...

-How do we monitor the exposure level of the sensor?
+How do we monitor the sensor's exposure level?
 The histogram was designed to display the sum of the sensor's exposure (shutter speed and aperture) and ISO amplification.
 Any fixed variables of the exposure formula are also displayed.
 How do we isolate the image sensor's "exposure" data?
-Change to "MANUAL" ISO and select a fixed ISO.
+Change to "manual" ISO by selecting a fixed ISO.
 That means the aperture and shutter speed are the only remaining variables.
 I typically start my exposure process with an auto-exposure reading.
 I use that information to "optimize" my exposure settings, optical effects, and the image sensor...

 See this article explaining the shutter and aperture functions and passing light onto the sensor...